 7. Bone Broth

-Bone broth is easy to digest and fill.
+Bone broth is easy to digest and filling.
 It is rich in calcium, magnesium, and phosphorus.
 It contains collagen and the amino acids your body will use to repair itself further.
 The amino acid glutamine found in bone broth may help heal your gut.
 A 2017 study found that glutamine supplementation contributed to healing the intestinal barrier of the subjects.
 Fasting breaks down the mucosal layer of your gut a little.
 Bone broth will help repair it.
 This helps prepare your gut to absorb the nutrients from your foods better.
-Adding apple cider vinegar to your bone broth will also increase your mineral uptake rate.
+Adding apple cider vinegar to your bone broth will also increase mineral uptake.
 That’s why most bone broth recipes call for apple cider vinegar.